Frabjous-Studios/ldjam-53/README.md

 Make sure you have [Go 1.20 or later](https://go.dev/) to contribute to the game

-To build the game yourself, run: `go build .` it will produce an ebitengine-game-template file and on Windows ebitengine-game-template.exe.
+To build the game yourself, run: `go build .` it will produce an bankwave file and on Windows bankwave.exe.

 To run the tests, run: `go test ./...` but there are no tests yet.